huipingcao/ICWS2019/README.md

     + After running the above scripts for all categories (i.e., '-o 1', and '-o 2')
         + python Get_POC.py -o all -G 58,204,41,98
-        + Extract_User_Preferences.py -o all -agg 5 --pt 0
+        + python Extract_User_Preferences.py -o all -agg 5 --pt 0

     + To run the models
         + python Model1.py -o all -agg 5 --pt 0